Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Results

-To understand the better performance of SA-NNBF over SA-DMRG for the energy, we also compute the 2-R\'enyi entropies $S_2$ across the bipartitions along the MPS chain, which is an indicator of the entanglement contained in a state.
-As shown in Fig. \ref{fig: Femoco}c, the MPS obtained by SA-DMRG with larger $D$ gives larger $S_2$.
-The values of $S_2$ obtained with the optimized SA-NNBF are larger than those obtained with SA-DMRG for bipartitions close to the middle of the MPS chain, while those for bipartitions close to the two boundaries agree well with the SA-DMRG results.
-This indicates larger entanglement in the SA-NNBF state, and the ability to describe entanglement more efficiently may explain the reason behind the energetic advantage of SA-NNBF over SA-DMRG.
-By contrast, the NNBF state does not show a larger $S_2$ than the DMRG results for bipartitions close to the middle of the MPS chain, and fail to agree with the DMRG results for bipartitions close to the left boundary.
-This suggests that the NNBF wavefunction is problematic qualitatively, although it gives a low energy.
+To understand the energetic advantage of SA-NNBF over SA-DMRG, we further compute the 2-R\'{e}nyi entropies $S_2$ across bipartitions along the MPS chain, which provide a measure of the entanglement encoded in the wavefunction.
+As shown in Fig.~\ref{fig: Femoco}c, the SA-DMRG wavefunctions exhibit increasing $S_2$ as the bond dimension $D$ is enlarged as expected.
+The optimized SA-NNBF state yields larger $S_2$ values than SA-DMRG near the middle of the MPS chain, while showing good agreement with SA-DMRG near the two boundaries.
+This suggests that SA-NNBF can represent a more entangled state than the currently accessible SA-DMRG calculations in the most entangled region of the orbital chain.
+Its ability to encode such entanglement compactly may therefore underlie the lower variational energy achieved by SA-NNBF.
+By contrast, the NNBF state does not show larger $S_2$ values than SA-DMRG near the middle of the chain and fails to reproduce the SA-DMRG entanglement profile near the left boundary.
+This qualitative discrepancy, despite its low variational energy, further indicates that the standard NNBF wavefunction suffers from an unphysical description of the FeMoco spin state.

-Finally, we note that although the energy obtained with the present SA-NNBF remains higher than the very recent theoretical best estimate\cite{zhai2026classical}, achieved by combining unrestricted coupled cluster and unrestricted DMRG based on broken-symmetry orbitals, the encouraging performance of SA-NNBF over SA-DMRG for FeMoco suggests that further developments (e.g., introducing more advanced architectures such as Transformers\cite{Viteritti2023transformer,Shang2025transformer, gu2025solving} and additional variational parameters) may provide a way to yield lower energies while preserving the correct spin symmetry.
+Finally, we note that our FeMoco comparison with DMRG is made within the spin-adapted variational framework.
+Although the present SA-NNBF energy remains above the latest lower-energy estimate obtained by combining unrestricted coupled cluster and unrestricted DMRG (CC/DMRG) in a broken-symmetry orbital framework\cite{zhai2026classical}, SA-NNBF achieves a lower energy than recent SA-DMRG calculations at $D=10000$ while preserving the target total spin exactly.
+This highlights the ability of a compact neural-network ansatz to capture substantial correlation and entanglement in FeMoco under an exact spin constraint.
+More expressive architectures, such as Transformers\cite{Viteritti2023transformer,Shang2025transformer,gu2025solving,rende2026transformer}, or multiple backflow orbital sets may further improve the variational energy while retaining spin purity.